François Mitterrand: Crossing the desert: 1958–1964

-Also in that same year, on the Avenue de l'Observatoire in Paris, François Mitterrand claimed to have escaped an assassin's bullet by diving behind a hedge, in what became known as the Observatory Affair.
+Also in that same year, on the Avenue de l'Observatoire in Paris, Mitterrand claimed to have escaped an assassin's bullet by diving behind a hedge, in what became known as the "Observatory Affair".
 The incident brought him a great deal of publicity, initially boosting his political ambitions.
-Some of his critics claimed, however, that he had staged the incident himself, resulting in a backlash against François Mitterrand.
+Some of Mitterrand's critics claimed, however, that he had staged the incident himself, resulting in a backlash against him.
 He later said he had earlier been warned by right-wing deputy Robert Pesquet that he was the target of an Algérie française death squad and accused Prime Minister Michel Debré of being its instigator.
-Before his death, Pesquet claimed that François Mitterrand had set up a fake attempt on his life.
+Before his death, Pesquet claimed that Mitterrand had set up a fake attempt on his life.
 Prosecution was initiated against François Mitterrand but was later dropped.
-Nonetheless, the Observatory Affair cast a lasting shadow over François Mitterrand's reputation.
+Nonetheless, the Observatory Affair cast a lasting shadow over Mitterrand's reputation.
 Years later in 1965, when François Mitterrand emerged as the challenger to de Gaulle in the second round of the presidential elections, de Gaulle was urged by an aide to use the Observatory Affair to discredit his opponent.
 "No, and don't insist" was the General's response, "It would be wrong to demean the office of the Presidency, since one day he [Mitterrand] may have the job."

-François Mitterrand visited China in 1961, during the worst of the Great Chinese Famine, but denied the existence of starvation.
+Mitterrand visited China in 1961, during the worst of the Great Chinese Famine, but denied the existence of starvation.